oktana-coop/v2/README.md

-# flow
+# v2

-This is a rich-text Editor with versioning capabilities based on [Automerge](https://automerge.org/) [CRDT](https://crdt.tech/) implementation.
+v2 is a local-first rich-text editor with versioning capabilities.

+Built on top of [Automerge](https://automerge.org/), [ProseMirror](https://prosemirror.net/) and integreted with the [Pandoc](https://pandoc.org/) ecosystem.

 ## Development notes